 Exodus is currently working to highlight the issue of FGM:

 Since 2008, UK and Kenyan charity, S.A.F.E., has been working with the remote Maasai community of the Loitta Hills, South-west Kenya, to help them abolish the ancient practice of female circumcision.
 The aim of this project is to embed lasting and welcomed change in this community, in order to create a sustainable end to this form of violence against adolescent girls.

 The programme starts with public performances of traditional Maasai songs updated to promote FGC abandonment and these are followed up with in-depth education of key adult and youth community members.
 This programme has already had an impact on the Loitta Hills community from one in which 98% of adolescent girls are circumcised to one in which approximately 20% of girls now graduate to womanhood by receiving an Alternative Rite of Practice (ARP), ie: without being cut.

 Exodus supported 2 road shows in 2013 to enable S.A.F.E.to carry out a pilot programme in the Mara.
-In July 2014, with monies raised from an Exodus fundraising event at the Royal Institution of Great Britain, S.A.F.E. will be taking a tour of anti-FGC performances into the Maasai Mara, visiting Aitong (where Kicheche is situated) and surrounding villages.
-Please read the report from the S.A.F.E team from this summer’s project.
+In July 2014, with monies raised from an Exodus fundraising event at the Royal Institution of Great Britain, S.A.F.E. took an extended tour of anti-FGC performances into the Maasai Mara, visiting Aitong (where Kicheche is situated) and surrounding villages.

 • We have provided an additional classroom at Olkimitare Nursery School as well as paying for the ongoing expenses of the headteacher, providing further training for the teachers, as well as essential repairs and maintenance, including improved toilet facilities.
 Fundraising efforts have also enabled the provision of teachers’ desks, books, stationery and benches.